heavyblotto/bigfoot-war-game/docs/development-guide.md

 For more details, refer to the [Vercel documentation](https://vercel.com/docs).

 ## Database Management
-- Vercel PostgreSQL will be used for database management
+- Vercel PostgreSQL is used for database management
-- To set up the database:
+- Database setup:
-  1. Create a new PostgreSQL database in your Vercel project settings
+  1. PostgreSQL database created in Vercel project settings
-  2. Use the provided connection string in your application
+  2. Connection string stored in POSTGRES_PRISMA_URL environment variable
-  3. Implement database migrations for schema changes
+  3. Database migrations implemented using Prisma Migrate
-  4. Use an ORM like Prisma for database operations
+  4. Prisma ORM used for database operations

 ## Implementing New Features